mattx7/DistributedSystems/README.md

 # DistributedSystems

-**Attention: This program can only be used with the given REST-api and a HAW-account!**
+**ATTENTION: This program can only be used with the given REST-api and a HAW-account!**

 ## Environment